 - Certified Organic

-- Laver contains about 40% protein...more than any other sea vegetable!
+- High in protein: Laver contains about 40% protein by weight - more than any other sea vegetable we sell!

-- Laver also contributes iron, manganese, zinc, vitamin A, vitamin C, B vitamins, and iodine to the diet
+- High in ocean nutrients: Laver contributes iron, manganese, zinc, vitamin A, vitamin C, B vitamins, and iodine to the diet

 *Important Note: if you repackage our products they cannot be resold under our brand name and the Organic Certification claim is no longer valid.